Do you have Vagus Nerve Dysfunction?

 The approach involves a detailed history, neurological assessment and then diagnostic scans that help identify the exact location, direction and degree of misalignment in your neck.
 Because no people are alike on the outside or the inside, upper cervical chiropractic takes a personalized approach to care, correcting any misalignments of that top bone in your neck, and then allowing your body to do what it is naturally designed to do: heal itself.

 At Clear Chiropractic Spokane, we are a team of specialists in the field of upper cervical care.
-If you are looking for a chiropractor in Spokane, visit our home page more information.
-To schedule a new patient appointment with our Mead (north Spokane) or South Hill offices, complete a new patient request form here or call us direct at 509-315-8166.
+If you are looking for a Chiropractor in Spokane, visit our home page more information.
+To schedule a new patient appointment with our Mead (north Spokane) or South Hill offices, complete a new Patient request form here or call us direct at 509-315-8166.